 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

-- the size of company or organisation you work for
+the size of company or organisation you work for

 the demand for the job.

-The starting salary can be in the range of £22,000 to £30,000 a year.
+The starting salary can be in the range of £21,000 to £30,000 a year.
 Senior or lead programmers and developers can earn up to £60,000 a year or more.
 You might earn extra through bonuses or performance related pay.

 If you have specialist skills you may earn more through contract work.

-- You would work normal hours from an office.
+You would work normal hours from an office.

-- You spend most of your time working at a computer.
+You spend most of your time working at a computer.

-- You might have to work evenings or weekends to meet deadlines.
+You might have to work evenings or weekends to meet deadlines.
 Depending on your job, you might sometimes be on call.

-- You might have to travel and spend time away from home to meet with clients.
+You might have to travel and spend time away from home to meet with clients.

-Most entrants have a Higher National Diploma (HND) or degree in a subject such as computer science, computer and electronic systems or software engineering.
+Most entrants have a degree (SCQF Levels 9-11) in a subject such as computer science, computer and electronic systems or software engineering.
+For entry to degree course you need 4-5 Highers.

-- Graduates in other subjects can enter by taking a postgraduate course in a computer programming subject.
+Graduates in other subjects can enter by taking a postgraduate course in a computer programming subject.

-- For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.
-For a degree course you need 4-5 Highers.
+For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.

 Colleges and universities often prefer you to have Maths and a relevant subject such as Computing, Physics or a technological subject at Higher.

-- For some jobs you may be required to complete a technical or programming task as part of the recruitment process.
+For some jobs you may be required to complete a technical or programming task as part of the recruitment process.